helidon-io/helidon/docs/se/metrics/metrics.md

 the meter plus a suffix indicating which one of the meter’s multiple values the line refers to.

-The following table summarizes the naming for each meter type.
+The following table summarizes the naming for each meter type:

 <table>
 <thead>